raphaelleroffo/intro-to-gis/Session3/session3_tutorial.md

 In this section, we will import a csv file that contains two fields of interest for us: a `longitude` and a `latitude` or `x` and `y`.
 Please note that an `Eastings` and `Northings` set of fields would be equally useful.

 In QGIS, you can load spatial **and** non-spatial tables.
 Vector layers are spatial tables; each vector layer contains a geometry and an attribute table.
 But you can also load **delimited text files** in your QGIS projects (files such as `*.csv`, `*.txt`, `*.dat` or `*.wkt`).
 They may only contain text, or they may contain coordinates / geometries that you could want to utilize.

+**If geometry is present in the csv**
 In your geopackage you have a `schools` layer that contains coordinate fields.
 It is already loaded in our project as a simple table.
 As you can see, you can easily access the attribute table of this layer but there is no geometry attached.
+That's why in the `Layers` panel the icon is a table and you don't have the option to tick or untick that layer; it can't be added to teh map canvas anyway.

-Let's turn it into a point layer (the final result will be that `LondonSchoolPoints` layer that is present in the geopackage).
+Let's turn it into a point layer (the final result will be that `LondonSchoolPoints` layer that is present in the geopackage; as you can see the icon for that layer indicates that it is a **point** vector layer).

 <img src="../img/S3-09.png" width="700">

 Go back to the GitHub repository and download the file `schools.csv` into your `Session3` folder.
 Back in QGIS, in your top menu, navigate to `Layer` > `Add layer` > `Add Delimited Text Layer...`.

 Use the three dots to navigate to the `schools.csv` file location, and fill the parameters as in the screenshot below.
 Notice that QGIS has automatically detected the presence of `Eastings` and `Northings` fields and used them to populate the geometry fields.
-Be careful, we are working in the British National Grid CRS (EPSG 27700)!
+Be careful, this time we are working in the **British National Grid** - CRS (EPSG 27700)!

 <img src="../img/S3-10.png" width="700">